About Everything Spins

 You can call me Flint - that's not my real name but it's one that I tend to go by among friends and the internet folks.
 I'm of Finnish origin, but I've been based in the UK for quite a while now.
 I'm of the perfectly correct opinion that music is best served physical and that CDs have remained the peak format since their inception.
 Dang near everything that's going to be catalogued on this site is a CD on my shelf, apart from the occasional digital-only releases.

 You can also view my collection (and the full set of reviews) on Rate Your Music as well as Discogs, and you can spy on what I'm listening to right now on Last.FM.
-If you're interested in what else goes on in my life, from a social media perspective you can find me these days on both CoHost and Mastodon.
+If you're interested in what else goes on in my life, from a social media perspective you can find me these days on BlueSky (RIP CoHost).

 About the review schedule